GAMSAT

 The structure of this essay is not too bad; however, it tackles the issue at a very surface level.
 The arguments are weak, lack any compelling evidence and are quite childish in the way they are expressed.

-ESSAY 2: Mid 50s
+Essay 2: Mid 50s

 Medicine acts specifically in relation to the human condition.
 Humanity is just a function of all things considered in the space of human will.
 This will’s functionality exists apropos to what we see in ourselves, our desires, our wants and our needs.
 It is then obvious to see that medicine is not only a representation of the human condition as a whole but goes further to become intrinsic to humanity’s very existence.
 Thus, I contend that we should not just study medicine but seek to be it as a community as well.
 It should encapsulate us and itself in one.

 On the notion of self-involvement, it is a commonality of the modern man’s collective persona.
 As a child I spent many an hour in the watching of one of my favourite films: metropolis.
 This movie explores the nature of the modern experience.
 Medicine in this experience is not what it has come to be known as previously.
-The age of the enlightenment changed the conceptualization of the collective around medicine, and this was furthered entrenched throughout the last few hundred years leaving medicine as an individualized component in the set of our realities.
+The age of the enlightenment changed the conceptualisation of the collective around medicine, and this was furthered entrenched throughout the last few hundred years leaving medicine as an individualised component in the set of our realities.
 Fragmented and disjointed from purpose and being, the modern functionality of medicine is drifting from why it first existed.
 None of us can alleviate the inner discontents that the post-modern simulacra has infused into our reality to see the interconnectedness.

 Further looking at the motifs of this movie we see that it is a plotting of intersectionality of essential thematic.
 Vertices of the notions are disregarded as to further accentuate the importance of centrality.
 This central intersectionality for us should be how medicine is used for the creation and maintenance of the species.
 We are not immortal in the sense of the individual.
 The negligible senescence of lobsters and tortoises are this individual immortality.
 However, the human condition centred on medicine has a greater immortality, that is the immortality of the collective persona.